EvansWinner/awesome-line-editors/README.md

 *sam* is a GUI-based editor for the Plan 9 Operating system with a command language similar to *ed*.
-It requires X libraries to build on Linux, but once built it can be invoked in a terminal with "sam -d" and operates similarly to *ed*, but with the addition of the use of "structural regular expressions" (for more on which, see Rob Pike's [document](
+It requires X libraries to build on Linux, but once built it can be invoked in a terminal with `sam -d` and operates similarly to *ed*, but with the addition of the use of "structural regular expressions" (for more on which, see Rob Pike's [document](